- Over 200 000 orders annually

-1.1 These Terms & Conditions ("T&C") of Webcraft GmbH ("Seller"), are valid for all contracts between a consumer or entrepreneur ("Customer") and the Seller regarding products and services offered in the Seller's online shop.
+1.1 These Terms & Conditions ("T&C") of Webcraft GmbH ("Seller"), are valid for all contracts for delivery of goods between a consumer or entrepreneur ("Customer") and the Seller regarding products offered in the Seller's online shop.
 A Customer's own terms are not applicable unless otherwise agreed upon.

 1.2 A consumer, in the context of these T&C, is any natural person entering into a legal transaction for a purpose that can be attributed neither to a commercial nor a self-employed occupational activity.
 An entrepreneur, in the context of these T&C, is a natural person or legal entity, or partnership with legal capacity entering into a legal transaction for a purpose that can be attributed either to a commercial or independent activity.

 2. Conclusion of the contract

 2.1 The product descriptions outlined in the Seller's online shop do not constitute binding offers on the part of the Seller, but serve the submission of a binding offer on the part of the Customer.